HannimalCrackers/DHUM_73000/008_AI-Insta_Draft1.md

 I then created word clouds to compare the labels the AI came up with to labels I assigned.
 As shown below, the AI and I agreed that I often take photos of architecture, sky and water.
 There was very little overlap, however, otherwise.

+User note: more commonly used words appear larger and darker.

   {% include aidash-clouds.html %}

   &nbsp; &nbsp;